yclas/guides/docs/Plugins-membership-plans-to-post.md

 Users can find information about their subscription at the bottom of the  **Edit profile**  page.

 Once the subscription expires, an email will be sent to the user with a link to pay and renew his plan.

 You can find information about all the users subscriptions when you go to your **Admin Panel** ->  **Addons**  ->  **Subscriptions**.

+> **Note**: The amount of ads left for the subscriptions is discounted on every new published ad.
+Even if your users delete/deactivate any ad, it doesn't increase the amount of ads left.
+If there are no ads left, your user must upgrade to a plan with more ads.
+>
+> Logged in as an admin, you can always manually set the amount of ads left of your subscribers on Panel -> Subscriptions -> Edit -> Amount ads left.

 ### Recurring Membership Plans